qJake/SharpHue/README.md

 * Add a new user to the Bridge whitelist
 * Retrieve all lights and light state information
 * Set new light state information
+* Set light state for multiple lights or all lights
+* Discover new lights

 ## Planned Features